symfony/symfony-docs/reference/configuration/framework.rst

         # app/config/config.yml
        framework:
             assets:
-                # this strategy is applied to every asset (including packages) ...
+                # this strategy is applied to every asset (including packages)
                 version_strategy: 'app.asset.my_versioning_strategy'
                 packages:
                     foo_package:
+                        # this makes the assets of this package to not be versioned
+                        version: ~
+                    bar_package:
-                        # ... except if a package explicitly uses the empty strategy
+                        # this package doesn't use the global versioning strategy
-                        version_strategy: 'assets.empty_version_strategy'
+                        version_strategy: 'app.asset.another_version_strategy'

     .. code-block:: xml